 This peach galette is something for which you must use fresh peaches and blackberries.
 If you can’t get them now, tuck this recipe away until next summer.

-I usually pull out refrigerated pie crust or puff pastry for this galette, but homemade is better, of course.
+I usually pull out refrigerated pie crust or puff pastry for this galette, but homemade pie crust is better, of course.
 If you go that route, then add some chopped fresh thyme to your crust while you’re mixing it up.
 Just a tad adds such a subtle flavor to this blackberry peach galette.

 MAKE-AHEAD – You can make this recipe ahead of time.
 If you make homemade pie crust, you can make it up to three days in advance.
 You can slice the peaches and make the filling a day or two in advance.
 Put it together just before baking.

 ➡️➡️➡️ The full ingredient amounts and instructions are listed below on the printable recipe card.
-Scroll down for frequently asked questions and tips for success.
+Scroll below the recipe card for frequently asked questions and tips for success.

 Peach Blackberry Galette